 Clothes and Christ

-As Christians, our identity and significance is found in Christ and not in Nike, Gucci, or Ralph Lauren.
+As Christians, our identity and significance is found in Christ and not in fashion; whatever that fashion is—Nike, Gucci, Ralph Lauren, or Fear of God grunge.
 Let’s put on Christ and have a Christian perspective as we put on our clothes (cf. Rom.
 13:14; Gal.
 3:27; Col. 3:1ff).

 Clothes are not inherently evil.
 Beauty is not bad.
 Care and creativity in regard to clothes is good.
 We can honor God and even image Him as we intentionally and appropriately dress ourselves.
-However, we must seek modesty in our dress and realize that our identity is not dependent upon the shoes on our feet or the hat on our head.
+We must, however, seek modesty in our dress and realize that our identity is not dependent upon the shoes on our feet or the hat on our head.

 Our identity and significance need to be grounded in Christ and not in clothes.

 Questions to Consider